-From personal experiences, these authors have witnessed situations whereby some young believers and prospective pastors go to stay and serve their "papas (fathers) in the Lord" in the name of mentorship or discipleship.
-As good as that maybe, the challenge is that most times, the essence of such relationships is misunderstood and even abused.
+From personal experiences, these authors have witnessed situations whereby some young believers and prospective and their pastors go to stay serve "papas (fathers) in the Lord" in the name of mentorship or discipleship.
+As good as that maybe, the challenge is that such times. the essence of relationships most is misunderstood and even abused.
 Discipleship is not apprenticeship.
 The goal of discipleship is not to reproduce oneself in others but to reproduce Christ in others.
-Consequently, every discipleship relationship should be Christ-centered not ministry or humancentered.
+Consequently, every discipleship relationship should be Christ-centered not ministry or human-centered.
 Making disciples takes time and individual investment; and that's why many have put programs in place of it.

-Furthermore, these researchers have over the years discovered that for many Pentecostals, salvation is often limited to believing and confessing verbally that Jesus is one's Lord and personal Savior (that is, salvation is being limited to decision-making), rather than disciple-making.
-Hence, during crusades and church services/programs, people are often called out at the end of the sermon to make confessions and then would be "led to Christ" and in most cases, that ends it as such people go back without the church putting any good mechanism or avenue to help them know more about the Christ they had confessed and grow in Him.
+Furthermore, these researchers have over the years discovered that for many Pentecostals, salvation is often limited to believing and confessing verbally that Jesus is one's Lord and personal Savior (that is, salvation is being limited to decisionmaking), rather than disciple-making.
+Hence, during crusades and church services/programs, people are often called out at the end of the sermon to make confessions and then would be "led to Christ" and in most cases, that ends it as such people go back without the church putting any good mechanism or Okore Okechukwu Kalu, PhD avenue to help them know more about the Christ they had confessed and grow in Him.